datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 To be discovered by ``meta_extract``, an extractor should be part of a DataLad extension.
 In addition, to make it discoverable, you need to declare an entry point in the extension's ``setup.cfg`` file.
 You can define the entrypoint name, and specify which extractor class it should point to.
-It is recommended to give the extractor names a prefix, to reduce the risk of name collisions.
+It is recommended to give the extractor name a prefix, to reduce the risk of name collisions.

 Example::